jonsag/ardDefault/README.md

 >$ echo "Hello Arduino" > /dev/ttyUSB0

 to send the string (followed by a newline) to your Arduino

 You can also do
 >$ tail -f /dev/ttyUSB0

 to read what your Arduino has to tell you

+If the above doesn't work, try
+>$ cat < /dev/ttyUSB0

 Using busybox to provide an interactive session with Arduino
 ==========